 The Long Pulse subpanel determined that Thrust 10 was the highest priority activity because of the urgency of addressing the threats posed by the combined high heat and particle fluxes on PFCs, relevance to ITER, and the opportunity for U.S. leadership.
-Thrust 14 was considered to be the next highest priority because multiple materials issues were considered to be crucial to the advancement of fusion nuclear science, the strong opportunity for U.S. leadership, and multiple opportunities for leveraging with other Federal Programs as noted in Chapter 5 and Appendix G. Finally, Thrust 17 was considered to be important to Long Pulse because of its relevance to fusion nuclear science, the maintenance of U.S. leadership, its utilization of U.S. strengths and the potential to address unique interface issues (Thrust 10) associated with three-dimensional configurations.
-The research of Thrust 17 and the advanced tokamak development discussed in Chapter 3 together constitute an important aspect of long pulse research: how to create a high performance plasma that has sufficiently long duration, as needed for future fusion-energy machines.
+Thrust 14 was considered to be the next highest priority because multiple materials issues were viewed as crucial to the advancement of fusion nuclear science, the strong opportunity for U.S. leadership, and opportunities for leveraging with other Federal Programs as noted in Chapter 5 and Appendix G. Finally, Thrusts 5 and 17 were considered to be important to Long Pulse because of their relevance to fusion nuclear science, the maintenance of U.S. leadership, its utilization of U.S. strengths and the potential to address unique interface issues (Thrust 10) associated with three-dimensional configurations.
+The research of Thrust 17 and the advanced tokamak development of Thrust 5 together constitute an important aspect of long pulse research: how to create a high performance plasma that has the sufficiently long duration needed for future fusion-relevant facilities and, ultimately, for power plants.

 To help in ranking these Thrusts, the Long Pulse subpanel identified a number of basic science questions to be addressed within each Thrust.
-Those identified for Decoding and advancing the science and technology of PSI [Thrust 10] were:
+Those identified for decoding and advancing the science and technology of PSI (Thrust 10) were:

-- How does neutron irradiation influence erosion yields, dust production and tritium retention in PFCs? - How do PFCs evolve under fusion prototypic fluxes, fluences and temperatures? - What determines the lifetime of a PFC?
-For example, is net erosion yield due to physical sputtering, macroscopic erosion leading to dust (e.g. delamination of surface films, unipolar arcing of nano-structures, bursting blisters, whole grain ejection) or melt layer loss? - Is there a viable option for a robust helium-cooled tungsten PFC capable of withstanding steady-state and transient high heat fluxes? - Are PMI solutions for low net divertor erosion during long pulse plasma exposure compatible with an optimized core plasma?
+- How does neutron irradiation influence erosion yields, dust production and tritium retention in PFCs? - How do PFCs evolve under fusion prototypic fluxes, fluences, and temperatures? - What determines the lifetime of a PFC?
+For example, is net erosion yield due to physical sputtering, macro-scopic erosion leading to dust (e.g. delamination of surface films, unipolar arcing of nano-structures, burst-ing blisters, whole grain ejection) or melt layer loss? - Is there a viable option for a robust helium-cooled tungsten PFC capable of withstanding steady-state and transient high heat fluxes? - Are PMI solutions for low net divertor erosion during long-pulse plasma exposure compatible with an optimized core plasma?
 How do the resulting thick redeposited surface layers evolve and what are their thermal and mechanical properties?

-The basic science questions for developing the materials science and technology needed to harness fusion energy [Thrust 14] were:
+The basic science questions for developing the materials science and technology needed to harness fusion energy (Thrust 14) were: